carlCarlson6/CamillionCodeAssignment/README.md

 We encounter the implementatios of the implementations of the IRepository interface that will execute the CRUD operations on the Postgres database (PostgreNewsRepository) or any other kind of persistence system (InMemoryNewsRepository).

-On the PostgreRepository we also find NewEntityModel class that definds TypeOrm model and the TypeOrmDbConnector who follows a the singleton pattern and executes the connection to de database.
+The InMemoryNewRepository was only used during early development time, now does not accomplish any functionality.

 ![REPOSITORY_diagram](img/REPOSITORY_diagram.jpg)

+On the PostgreRepository submodule we also find NewsEntityModel class that definds ORM model and the TypeOrmDbConnector who follows a the singleton pattern and executes the connection to de database.

+The ORM engine used was [TypeOrm](https://typeorm.io/#/).

 ## TESTING

 ## CONTINUOS INTEGRATION

+This projects uses continuos integration with github actions to automate the build and tests, on the .github/workflows folder you can find the main.yml file that will orchestate this jobs.

+When a new pull request is created to the master branch the RUN - BUILD & TEST action will be executed (actions tab on github) installing the npm modules, creating the build and running the tests.